Fabxx/game-modding-guides/Grand Theft Auto San Andreas/Editing Map Coordinates/README.md

 - First, check if your map is using vanilla DFFs from the game
   - If so, use `IMG Factory` to export the DFFs from `gta3.img` and `gta_ing.img`
-  - Open the IPL file of the map, and search the DFFs inside the imgs with the names provided by the IPL.
+  - You can open the IPL file of the map, and search the DFFs inside the imgs with the names provided by the IPL.
     Example:

 	```